cowboysdude/MMM-BMW-CC/README.md

 Now using the free ClimaCell api

-## Same church, different pew

-* Due to Darksky discontinuing its free api I moved to ClimaCell
-* The data is a bit different but you get 30000 calls a month!

 ## Good-bye bottom_bar (Well, not really)

 * This was designed for use in the bottom_bar position of your MagicMirror